splunk/public-o11y-docs/admin/user-management/roles/users-assign-roles.rst

 .. note:: To create or manage users, you must have administrator access.
-To get this access, an existing administrative adds it to your user profile.
-See :ref:`request-admin` for more information.
+To get this access, an existing administrator adds it to your user profile.
+See :ref:`admin-manage-users` for more information.

 View roles assigned to users
 =====================================